QB54 Shark Tank Update — Shark Tank Season 17

 Did QB54 Get A Deal On Shark Tank?

-Another shocker came out of the blue when sharks asked about the money and where he was getting the cash from.
+Another shocker came out of the blue when sharks asked about the money and where he got the cash.
 Though there were many things which could hold off the deal, this was one of the major ones, as the founder had already taken a loan on his house of $150,000.

-Moreover, unlike other games, this does not have a competitor, which again deflected the interest of Sharks.
-Lori Greiner refused to participate in the negotiations, stating that after all these years with so much ad spend, the brand still has not been knocked off.
+Moreover, unlike other games, this one does not have a competitor, which again deflected the Sharks’ interest.
+Lori Greiner refused to participate in the negotiations, stating that the brand still has not been knocked off after all these years with so much ad spend.

-Barbara Corcoran also refused to give an offer due to the same reason as Lori.
-While Kevin O’Leary clearly mentioned his dislike towards the pitch, saying it was “unbaked.”
-He would have loved it if the founder had told him about the number of units sold and had figured out CAC.
-So he denied it, too.
+Barbara Corcoran also refused an offer for the same reason as Lori.
+Kevin O’Leary clearly mentioned his dislike of the pitch, saying it was “unbaked.
+He would have loved it if the founder had told him about the number of units sold and had figured out CAC, so he denied it, too.

 Thus, Michael or Mike Silva has to walk out of the tank without any deal.